 Through his decades in private practice, Dr. Robin has long helped individuals and couples affected by ADHD.
 His strategies are battle-tested.
 In his primary occupation, he trained psychologists working at a children’s hospital.
 Both his ADHD expertise and skill as an educator shine through our model’s interventions.
-We share a belief that, to help ADHD-challenged couples, we must begin with teaching basic strategies and gradually expand to include more complex, emotional issues.
+We share a belief that to help ADHD-challenged couples, we must begin with teaching basic strategies and gradually expand to include more complex and emotional issues.

 Based on our model, we are currently developing online training, for consumers and clinicians, at ADHDSuccessTraining.com —anticipated delivery: early spring 2020.

 Routledge Press invited the Twitter public to ask us questions, with our answers to appear on the publisher’s page for the book.
 This prestigious publisher of professional guides named us its Authors of the Month.

 I’ve reprinted the first four questions and answers below.